 Click here to download all features & scope questions that should be addressed in discovery.

 13. Discovery in marketing has to be done right

 Running discovery in marketing is all about discovering the channels that will be used to market the products and services.
 This is important since it will affect how the site is to be designed.

 Once more, going to our two clients, the marketing channels that John should appeal to corporate structures.
-This means that the social media channels will not be as important as blogging or taking out ads on Google.
+This means that the social media channels will not be as important as blogging.

 Mark on the other hand will perhaps address blogging and heavily rely on social media with images, videos and frequent updates.
 This way, parents feel connected and the school will have consistent children coming there in every session.

 Marketing discovery will also address the target audience discovery mentioned above, because of coming up with channels that target specific personas.

 This is another crucial discovery process and should be explored carefully.
 The use of data will be important in this phase.